signapay/processor-interview-ut/README.md

   - name, card number, balance
   - specifically accounts with poor standing
 - Failed transaction parses (strings)
+  - It was assumed that transaction target card to match a known account
+  -
 ### Error Logging

 - Errors are logged to ```log.txt``` and include failed type conversions, failed file reads, and logging of deletion operations